AEW Dark spoilers: Full results of tonight's online show (spoilers) - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches were taped December 11 in Garland, Texas at Curtis Culwell Center for tonight’s AEW Dark online series.
+The following matches were taped December 18 in Corpus Christi, Texas at American Bank Center for tonight’s AEW Dark online series.

--AEW Tag Champions Frankie Kazarian and Scorpio Sky defeated “Private Party” Marq Quen and Isiah Kassidy.

--Trent, Chuck Taylor, and Orange Cassidy defeated Pac, Jack Evans, and Angelico.

-Powell’s POV: Vickie Guerrero is the guest color commentator for the show.
+Powell’s POV: Colt Cabana is the guest color commentator for the show.
 AEW Dark airs Tuesday nights at 6CT/7ET on the AEW Youtube Page.
 We are looking for reports from future AEW Dark tapings.
 If you attend a show, you are encouraged to send a report or even basic results to dotnetjason@gmail.com

-The Pro Wrestling Boom Podcast with Jason Powell features ODB discussing the fire that destroyed her food truck, the fundraising drive to help her buy a new truck, her appearance on the latest Impact Wrestling television show, Triple H telling her to go to TNA, and much more...
+The new edition of the Pro Wrestling Boom Podcast with Jason Powell features Aron Stevens discussing his intent with his comedic NWA character, why the NWA brought him back to pro wrestling, why he asked for his WWE release despite the popularity of his Damien Sandow persona, his stay in Impact Wrestling, his acting career, and much more (45:34)...

 Be the first to comment